I HAVEN’T BEEN IN THE “ZONE” now for seven months! (gasp)

-But I’m here to tell you that it was a good year!
+But enough with the self-pity–I’m here to tell you that it was a good year!

 In 2017, I was reunited with my long-lost Gypsy sister in LA, who had been dead to me for fifteen years.
 In 2017, I had a beautiful Passover celebration with my family (a rich, new tradition in our Christian home).
 In 2017, Jewish believers “came out of the woodwork” and threw their prayer shawls over me.
 In 2017, for the first time in my adulthood, I had the luxury of consistency–consistency in a routine, consistency in a relationship.
 In 2017, I got my fight back, and I saw God’s grace flow freely in the unworried areas of my life.